Architecture documentation

 <Card title="Component catalog" href="/docs/architects/components">

 Find the component layer that owns an architecture decision or evidence trail.
+Each entry names the layer's responsibilities and links to the detail page.

 </Card>